23younesm/maguireyounes.com/content/resume.md

 **Schreiber Center for Pediatric Development, IT Intern**
 June '23 – August '23
 - Improved and rebuilt the main website using WordPress
-- Systems administrator of main database using Blackbaud Raiser’s Edge NXT
+- Systems administrator of the main database using Blackbaud Raiser’s Edge NXT
 - Integrated applications with new volunteer software
-- Videography and production of advertisements using Adobe software
+- Produced advertisements using Adobe software

 **Lancaster-Lebanon IU13, Network System Intern**
 June '22 – August '22
 - Provisioned, installed, and maintained Juniper network systems
-- Assisted in configuration and troubleshooting of LAN
+- Assisted in the configuration and troubleshooting of LAN
 - Supported 22 public schools as an ISP technician

 ## Awards

 **Boy Scouts of America**
-- Earned the highest rank of Eagle Scout, with four palms, June '20
+- Earned the highest rank of Eagle Scout with four palms, June '20
-- Lead a team to build two ticket booths for a local nonprofits’ largest fundraiser
+- Led a team to build two ticket booths for a local nonprofit’s largest fundraiser

 **Order of the Arrow, Boy Scouts of America**
 - Received Vigil Honor, the highest honor of the OA, May '21